 Find this drink at: Any restaurant that serves rice in an iron pot.
 You can also make this yourself if you have this kind of pot at home.

-There are several brands of barley tea available all around this country.
+There are several brands of barley tea available all around this country, some may come in a tea bag.
 Bottled barley tea is typically offered in Korean supermarkets, convenience shops, and vending machines.
 During the winter, hot Bori Cha will be sold in heat-resistant PET bottles.

 Find this drink at: Any supermarket, convenience store, and vending machine in Korea.
 You can also order hot Bori Cha in many cafes.

-Do you know you can make tea from a flower?
+Do you know you can make tea from a flower popular in East and Southeast Asia?
 Take a look at Gukhwa Cha!
 To make this drink, locals will dry white and yellow chrysanthemum blooms, steep them in honey for 1 month and brew them as tea.
 The lovely drink is famous in China and Korea alike.

 In other versions, the flowers will be blanched in bamboo salt water, washed with cold water, and drained well.
 Then, the locals will wrap them in Korean mulberry paper and leave it to dry in a floor-heated room.
 To drink it, you just need to put 3 to 4 flowers in hot water and enjoy.

 Since chrysanthemum flowers are so beautiful, chrysanthemum tea is also visually stunning.
 Plus, these blooms give the tea a delicate floral flavor that you can hardly resist.
-Drinking Gukhwa Cha in the winter can also help you combat a cold and lower your blood pressure.
+Drinking Gukhwa Cha can help you deal with inflammation, prevent high blood sugar, and aid in weight loss.